shnizman/School-Enrollment/README.md

 - Alternatively, you can run the `main` method in `SchoolEnrollment.java` in your chosen IDE, e.g. `IntelliJ`

-## Installation

-To run the application type

-mvn spring-boot:run 3

-mvn install
-If you are using maven, please refer to the mvn repository and choose your desired package version.

 ## Usage
 There is no Pupil without at least one Grade